evanphoward/CS262/evan_journal.md

 # 2/19/23
 In order to solve the problem of both listening for messages in the client and also waiting for user input, we've decided to make the client multithreaded -- with one thread listening for messages from the server and the other listening for user input from the user.
 We'll use a lock so that if the user is currently trying to perform an operation the lock is held, and if the client received a message from the server and is printing to the user the lock is also held.

+# 2/20/23
+Thinking about how to send messages back to the user.
+When a user sends another user a message, if that user is logged in then the message should be delivered immedietely.
+Otherwise it should be delivered the next timat that user logs in.
+Some thoughts:
+1. Sockets could be stored somewhere global in the server and the sending thread could get the receiver's socket and send the messages along.
+2. The receiver's thread could check for messages after handling a request from that user

+Implemented number 1 and it seems to work reasonably well.
+This should handle the case where there are undelivered messages and they delete their account since it should be impossible to have undelivered messages while logged in, so i don't think we need to handle that case.
+I'm not sure if listing users is working since If I have user "evan" and I type "ev*" it doesn't list that account, need to debug that.
+Still need to reimplement everything in grpc